-California weather calms after weeks of storms
+California weather calms but storm damage seen as extensive

-LOS ANGELES (AP) — California’s weather was calmer Tuesday after weeks of atmospheric rivers that drenched the state and covered its mountains in heavy snow.
+LOS ANGELES (AP) — California’s weather was calmer Tuesday after weeks of atmospheric rivers that slammed the state with damaging rains, wind and surf that flooded homes, highways and farm fields, collapsed hillsides and toppled countless trees.

+Tallying the damage will take time, but the number of homes and other structures that will be red-tagged as uninhabitable could be in the “low thousands,” said Brian Ferguson, spokesperson for the Governor’s Office of Emergency Services.

+The damage is spread across 41 of California’s 58 counties, Ferguson said.

 Light rain and snow showers lingered in some areas, but skies were finally largely clear.